 ETF Database is committed to giving our audience, consisting of both active traders and buy-and-hold investors, information that, to our knowledge, is truthful and non-biased.

 To provide daily coverage of the ETF industry that goes “beyond the headlines.”
-To this end, our content includes analysis, commentary, and actionable investment ideas for buy-and-hold investors, financial advisors implementing tactical allocation strategies, and individual investors seeking to capture superior risk-adjusted returns through active trading of ETFs.
+To this end, our content includes analysis, commentary, and actionable investment ideas for buy-and-hold investors, financial advisors implementing tactical allocation strategies, and individual investors seeking to capture superior risk-adjusted returns through the active trading of ETFs.

 To educate the financial community on the benefits, drawbacks, complexities, and other issues associated with ETF investing.
-With very few exceptions, there are no “bad” financial products or “bad” ETFs; many ETFs however are only appropriate for very specific goals or investors, and information about such ETFs should clearly and plainly state their risks and intended use.
+With very few exceptions, there are no “bad” financial products or “bad” ETFs; many ETFs, however, are only appropriate for very specific goals or investors, and information about such ETFs should clearly and plainly state their risks and intended use.